-Some manufacturers, such as Origin, even use layers of Aerogel in their frames, which is such an effective insulator that it is used to insulate space shuttles and space suits.
+Some manufacturers even use layers of Aerogel in their frames, which is such an effective insulator that it is used to insulate space shuttles and space suits.

 Ultimately, the level of thermal efficiency offered by both aluminium windows and uPVC windows is variable and comes down to the quality of materials and manufacturing processes used.

 Aluminium double glazed windows can be just as energy efficient as uPVC windows; just be sure to check the WER (Window Energy Rating) on the brands you’re considering.
 Any newly installed windows by law must be at least C rated, but both aluminium and uPVC are capable of offering up to A++ ratings.

 Thanks to their durable nature, both aluminium and uPVC windows are pretty secure, and significantly more so than timber windows which can be vulnerable to forced entry if they degrade.
 The level of security a window provides tends to be based on the quality of the locks installed with it.

 No matter if you opt for aluminium or uPVC, provided that you have durable, modern, multipoint locks, you can rest assured that your windows will be secure.